freepizzas-dev/onebot/README.md

 ### COMMAND REFERENCE

+`/info` - show a simple information display for the bot, which includes useful links.

 #### SEARCH

 `/google` - an "I'm Feeling Lucky" search for the specified keywords.
 Works great for YouTube too!
 Try `/google yt keyboard cat`.